Bespohk/watson-http/docs/usage.rst

         print(request.method)

 .. tip::
-    Watson-Http also enables you to deal with other HTTP verbs that may not be accessible by a regular browser.
+    watson-http also enables you to deal with other HTTP verbs that may not be accessible by a regular browser.
 Simply posting HTTP_REQUEST_METHOD and setting it to a valid HTTP verb will convert that request to the specific verb.

 From watson.http.messages.Request
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^